Free template: Add a new shareholder to an Estonian company online

 There’s a very simple way to add a new shareholder for an Estonian company online – even if that’s a person who doesn’t yet have an Estonian digital ID or if it’s a foreign legal entity.
 To help you do this, we created a free template you can download and submit to the Estonian Business Register.

 We recently explained in our previous article about how to add a new shareholder for an Estonian company online.
-Instead of transferring your existing shares to a new co-owner, which is quite complex, you can simply issue new shares to them online instead.
+Instead of transferring part of existing shares to a new co-owner, which is quite complex, you can simply issue new shares to them online instead.

 There’s just one issue.